 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services began construction in March 2018 to repair 8,400 feet (more than one and a half miles) of sewer main in streets, some of which are more than 115 years old and deteriorating due to age.
+Environmental Services continues construction on the Slabtown Sewer Replacement Project in NW Portland (between NW Thurman and Overton and 12th to 21st).
+The project is repairing 8,400 feet (more than one and a half miles) of sewer mains in streets, some of which are more than 115 years old and deteriorating due to age.
 Our crews will repair service connections that connect properties to the sewer system, replace stormwater inlets and inlet pipes, and repair or replace more than 46 manholes throughout the project area.
 Taking these actions now will help protect the public and the environment by reducing the possibility of costly breaks, leaks, blockages and sewage releases to homes, businesses and streets.

 Open trench construction will be used for this project.
 Open trench construction is the traditional and most common method of sewer construction and consists of excavating the existing pipe, replacing or repairing it, and the refilling the trench.
 For more details and photos about this and other construction methods, visit www.portlandoregon.gov/bes/methods.

 To learn what to expect during construction, visit www.portlandoregon.gov/bes/constructionimpacts.

 We would like to know about the access needs at homes and businesses in the area, as well as any parking concerns, delivery schedules or other information you would like to share.
 Please feel free to fill out our online business survey or contact us directly (information below).

 With questions, comments or concerns about business operations, medical issues or deliveries, please contact Debbie Caselton at Debbie.Caselton@portlandoregon.gov or 503-823-2831.
 To sign up for periodic email updates, click the Sign Up! button or email Debbie with “Slabtown” in the subject line.